-For added peace of mind, Geisinger uses a computer aided detection system to identify suspicious features that may warrant a second review by radiologists.
+For added peace of mind, Geisinger uses a computer aided detection (CAD) system to identify suspicious features that may warrant a second review by radiologists.
 CAD is a sophisticated technology that assists radiologists in interpreting mammograms by digitizing the image and analyzing areas on the mammogram that may contain features associated with cancer.
 Functioning like a "spellchecker" for medical images, the computer identifies and marks two types of abnormalities:

-Once the computer marks these areas, the radiologist can focus on specific areas and further analyze spots that the computer has determined may be suspicious.
+Once the computer marks these areas, the radiologist can focus on them and further analyze spots that may be suspicious.
 Digital mammography is available at many of our imaging sites.